NhenriquezJara/AppSALUD/README.md

 click on authentication and click on start. select the email option, enable only the option above and click save. then click on firestore database and click on create database, select the option to start in test mode and then continue to enable and the database is ready

+AUTHORS: BRYAN ROBLES AND NEFTALI HENRIQUEZ

+NOTE: WHEN DOWNLOADING THE APP AND MOUNTING THE PROJECT IN ANDROID STUDIO, YOU MUST GO TO "FILE" AND SELECT "SYNC PROYECT WITH GRADLE FILES", THIS PROCESS IS CARRIED OUT SO THAT THE SOFTWARE RECOGNIZES THE "SDK" OF THE PROJECT